-Since landing in Washington, DC, from Montreal in 2005, the Nats franchise has experienced some high highs and low lows.
-The team failed to reach the postseason in its first seven seasons, but a turnaround in the 2010s culminated in the Nats going the distance to win the 2019 World Series.
+Since landing in DC from Montreal in 2005, the Nats franchise has had some high highs and low lows.
+The team failed to reach the postseason in its first seven seasons, but a turnaround in the 2010s culminated in a World Series title in 2019.

-Opportunities to watch and bet on the Washington Nationals are plentiful throughout MLB’s 162-game regular season and playoffs.
-We’ve got the best available MLB odds for the next Nats game in the feeds below.
-Take a look to check out the latest odds at MD online sportsbooks plus Nats World Series odds and selected player props.
-Click on any odd to go right to the online sportsbook, claim your bonus and register an account.
+Check below for the latest Nats odds at MD online sportsbooks plus Nats World Series odds and selected Nationals player props.
+Click on any odds to go right to the online sportsbook, claim your sports betting bonus and register an account.

-Prop bets are a popular way to ramp up the excitement and intrigue of watching a Nats game.
-When prop betting online, you wager on whether a particular outcome will occur within the game, rather than betting on the result of the game itself.
-Here are some player props you can bet on during a Nats game:
+Props are a popular way to ramp up the excitement and intrigue while betting on baseball games.
+When prop betting online, you wager on whether a particular outcome will occur within the game rather than betting on the result of the game itself.
+Here are some examples of player props you can bet on during a Nats game.

 Prop bets can also be on an outcome involving the teams and not individual players.
-Here are some examples of team props:
+Here are some examples of team props that you might see: